 To make Fufu

-- Boil two cups of water and reduce the heat.
+- Boil half a litre of water and reduce the heat.

 - Add the semolina and keep stirring for about 10 minutes until the mix becomes a thick dough.